geoffreylitt/homepage/source/projects/patient-id.html.md

 ## Read more

-For more details on the project, see the [PDF report](/resources/patient-id-report.pdf).
+For more details on the project, see the [full PDF report](/resources/patient-id-report.pdf).